Lartsch/FediAct/README.md

 ## Todos
 - Publish to Chrome Webstore (in progress, currently in review by Google)
-- Implement blacklist / whitelist for domains / instances
+- Implement blacklist / whitelist for domains / instances so the scripts do not have to run on all sites
 - Review if permissions in current manifest are actually needed like that
 - If I find myself to be bored, probably more